Realizing quantum optics in structured environments with giant atoms: Simulating disorder effects

 To show how disorder disturbs the chiral emission, we numerically simulate disorder-averaged evolutions by defining the photonic field as

-In Fig.~\ref{fig7s}(b-d), we plot how the disorder-averaged field distribution $\psi_{\gamma}(x,t)$ changes with time in the presence of $\{\sigma_A, \sigma_{\phi}\}$.
+In Fig.~\ref{figA3}(a-c), we plot how the disorder-averaged field distribution $\psi_{\gamma}(x,t)$ changes with time in the present of $\{\sigma_A, \sigma_{\phi}\}$.
 When the coupling disorders are as strong as $\{\sigma_A=0.1g(x_i), \sigma_{\phi}=0.1\pi\}$, most of the photonic field still decays to the right of the waveguide.
 To evaluate the chiral behavior of our proposal, we define the chiral factor as

-Employing the above methods and definitions, we plot Fig. 2 in the main text, and show that our proposal can chirally route photons in a broadband range even in the present of strong disorder.
+Employing the above methods and definitions, we plot Fig.~\ref{fig8m}, which shows that our proposal can chirally route photons in a broadband range even in the present of strong disorder.

+There are many types of layouts which can encode the required phases via nonlinear couplings.
+For example, by applying a time-dependent flux through a coupler loop at position $x_i$, the coupling strength can be written as

+where $g_i$ is the coupling constant depending on the circuit parameters [such as the Josephson inductance and loop inductance], $\Phi_{\text{ext}}$ ($\Omega_d$) is the time-dependent driving amplitude (frequency), and $\phi_{i}$ is the phase to be encoded at $x_i$.
+Therefore, we do not require the circuit parameters to be fabricated to a certain value.
+If $g_i$ is smaller (larger) than the required value, the external driving amplitude $\Phi_{\text{ext}}$ can be increased (decreased) accordingly when calibrating the whole setup.
+Therefore, the disorder is affected by the drive, which is usually the output from devices such as arbitrary function generators [see e.g., \href{https://www.tek.com/en/products/signal-generators}{https://www.tek.com/en/products/signal-generators}].
+In many labs, both the amplitude and phase of the drive can be controlled with high accuracy, indicating that the disorder in the nonlinear coupling layout can be suppressed to low values in experiments.